Sbozzolo/has_rse/README.md

 [![Run and deploy](https://github.com/Sbozzolo/has_rse/actions/workflows/deploy.yml/badge.svg)](https://github.com/Sbozzolo/has_rse/actions/workflows/deploy.yml)
 [![Here](https://img.shields.io/badge/list_is_here-click_me!-blue.svg)](https://sbozzolo.github.io/has_rse)

 This repository automatically generates a list of R1 universities in the US that appear to have Research Software Engineering (RSE) groups based on web searches.
-The list is updated weekly and deployed to GitHub Pages.
+The list is updated monthly and deployed to GitHub Pages.
 You can access the live list [here](https://gbozzola.github.io/has_rse/).

 ## How it Works